Mbed-TLS/mbedtls-docs/kb/generic/what-tests-and-checks-are-run-for-polarssl.md

 ### Test Framework
 Currently, there are over 6000 automated test vectors that run in the `tests/` directory when `make check` is run.
 In CMake, `make memcheck` runs these tests under Valgrind.

 We have our own test framework for running these tests, which combines generic test functions with specific test values.
 The build system generates parsing-test applications, such as `test_suite_aes.ecb`, and runs them with the different test case inputs available.
-The system remains aware of the current configuration from `config.h` and ensures that only relevant tests are run.
+The system remains aware of the current configuration from `mbedtls_config.h` and ensures that only relevant tests are run.

 A sample output for these tests looks like this: